jeff4/bionotes.github.io/_comp/comp_notes.md

 * 2/28/2021 – copied test_scanner.c out into jeff_c_lang_exercises.
 Started Section 3.3 on Regular Expressions.
 * 3/01: Created page for the [Purple Dragon book](/aho-lam-2e/).
 * 3/03: Drew various illustrated versions of Figure 1.6 (Aho p.
 5).
+* 3/04: Further reading of Lexical and Syntax Analysis in Aho.

 ## Chapter 2: A Quick Tour
 ### Tools in a typical toolchain